ansys/grantami-bomanalytics/doc/source/contributing.rst

 Posting Issues
 --------------
-Use the `Issues <https://github.com/pyansys/grantami-bomanalytics/issues>`_ page for this project to submit questions, report bugs, and request new features.
+Use the `Issues <https://github.com/pyansys/grantami-bomanalytics/issues>`_ page for this repository to submit questions, report bugs, and request new features.

 To reach the project support team, email `pyansys.support@ansys.com <pyansys.support@ansys.com>`_.

 Viewing Granta MI BoM Analytics Documentation
 ---------------------------------------------
-Documentation for the latest stable release of Granta MI BoM Analytics is hosted at `Granta MI BoM Analytics Documentation <https://aedtdocs.pyansys.com>`_.
+Documentation for the latest stable release of Granta MI BoM Analytics is hosted at `Granta MI BoM Analytics Documentation <https://grantami.docs.pyansys.com>`_.

 Examples
 --------